-Alternatively, the exact opposite could be true and you are looking to downsize now that the children have moved out and you are either living alone or with your partner.
-What was once an active household is now home to an awful lot of space that you know would be better used by another family.
+Alternatively, the exact opposite could be true and you are looking to downsize now that the children have moved out.
+As you are either living alone or with your partner.
+What was once an active household is now home to an awful lot of space.
+That you know would be better used by another family.

 To Sell or Rent?